AllramEst83/OneApp.Shared.Items/README.md

   - SignalR with id for live update of shared list
   - Save to DB via SignalR
   - Cache already added stuff for fuzzy search
-  - Pull to refresh lists
+  - Pull to refresh lists until SignalR